Roderick J. A. Little: Activities for the American Statistical Association

+Research

 Little’s primary research interest is the analysis of data sets with missing values.
 Many statistical techniques are designed for complete, rectangular data sets, but in practice many data sets contain missing values, either by design or accident.
 In 1987, Little co-authored a book with Donald Rubin that was one of the earliest systematic treatments of the topic; the 2nd edition was published in 2002 and the 3rd edition in 2019.
 As detailed in that book, initial statistical approaches to missing values were relatively ad-hoc, such as discarding incomplete cases or substituting means.
 The main focus of the book is on likelihood-based inferential techniques, such as maximum likelihood and Bayesian inference, based on statistical models for the data and missing-data mechanism.
 The 1st edition focused mainly on maximum likelihood via the expectation-maximization (EM) algorithm, but later editions emphasize Bayesian methods and the related technique of multiple imputation.
 Little and Rubin were awarded the prestigious Karl Pearson Prize in 2017 by the International Statistical Institute (ISI), the leading international statistics society, for a research contribution that has had “profound influence on statistical theory, methodology or applications.”
 The citation for the award was as follows: “The work of Roderick J. Little and Donald B. Rubin, laid out in their seminal 1978 Biometrika papers and 1987 book, updated in 2002, has been no less than defining and transforming.
 Earlier missing data work was ad hoc at best.
 Little and Rubin defined the field and provided the methodological and applied communities with a useful and usable taxonomy and a set of key results.
 Today, their terminology and methodology is used more than ever.
 Their work has been transforming for the deep impact it had and has on both statistical practice and theory.
 It is one of the rare topics that has continued for the past thirty years to be studied and developed in academia, government and industry.
 For example, it plays a key role in the current work on sensitivity analysis with incomplete data.”